sasjs/template_jobs/README.md

 First, install the SASjs CLI - `npm i -g @sasjs/cli`.

-Next, obtain the project - there are three ways to do this:
+Next, obtain the project - there are three ways you can do this:

-1) Clone it, and cd into it
+1) Run `sasjs create MYPROJECT -t jobs` and then `cd MYPROJECT`.
-2) Run `sasjs create MYPROJECT -t jobs` and then `cd MYPROJECT`.
+2) Clone this repo, and `cd` into it
 3) Click the "gitpod" link above (this will launch the project in a cloud container)

 ## Authentication